Back | Home | Aller à version française

 2A5.
 Memory, memorization, re-memorization, memoration.
 Intelligence, sleep and dream.
 REM sleep

 We commonly speak of computer memory.
-What we have seen indicates that this notion takes on multiple senses when approaching the bioelectrochemical computer, the brain, where we must at least acknowledge the difference: (full) memory, memorisation, re-memorisation, memoration.
+What we have seen indicates that this notion takes on multiple senses when approaching the bioelectrochemical computer, the brain, so that we need to distinguish at the very least: (full) memory, memorization, re-memorization, memoration.

 We will then understand by the (full) memory of a brain at a specific moment, and more completely of a nervous system at a specific moment, the state that it has, or even that it is, at that specific moment, taking into account its construction and formation hard>>soft and soft>>hard.

-A memorisation will be a new inscription in the thus-understood memory-state.
-The experimental method first studied the easiest cases, some punctual memorisations, particularly in Pavlovian learning (liaison of a conditional stimulus, for example a ringing, to an unconditional stimulus, such as food or the sexual partner) and in operant learning (trial and error).
-We must specify that, because of the brain's reticularity, any learning and even any perception-motivity are almost always plural, i.e. they concern various sensations, motivities, affects, stimulations, controls, partnerships (of dominance and submission), sometimes because they immediately reach several neuronic synodies, whereas other times, as they reach a synody, they reach others through the connections that this synody has in its turn.
-Thus, memorisations are often immediately multi-sensorial, multi-dimensional and multi-temporal, even multi-affective, and giving resultants of attraction and repulsions in Hebb's motivational schema.
+A memorization will be a new inscription in the thus-understood memory-state.
+The experimental method first studied the easiest cases, some punctual memorizations, particularly in Pavlovian learning (liaison of a conditional stimulus, for example a ringing, to an unconditional stimulus, such as food or the sexual partner) and in operant learning (trial and error).
+But it should be pointed out that, because of the brain's reticularity, any learning and even any perception-motricity are almost always plural, i.e. they concern various sensations, motricities, affects, stimulations, controls, partnerships (of dominance and submission), sometimes because they immediately reach several neuronic synodies, and sometimes because when they reach a synody, they reach others through the connections that this synody has in its turn.
+Thus, memorizations are often immediately multi-sensorial, multi-dimensional and multi-temporal, even multi-affective, and giving resultants of attraction and repulsions in Hebb's motivational schema.

-A rememorisation will thus be a possibility to reactivate, to the profit of a defined aim-performance, an acquired element, but also any element that is part of a memory.
+A rememorization will thus be a possibility to reactivate, to the profit of a defined aim-performance, an acquired element, but also any element that is part of a memory.
 In this sense, rememoring does not mean locating and extracting engrams from cerebral "shelving"; synodic engrams are not shelves: how, at the moment they are required for an aim-performance, would we know on which shelf to find them?
 And what would be that "we"?
-In fact, a performance that has been put into action by stimuli (external or internal) reactivates the set of elements of the synody that represents it, commands it, and adjoins it in a perceptive-motor or affective manner with other synodies.
+In fact, once a performance has been put into action by stimuli (external or internal), it reactivates all the set of elements of the synody that represents it, commands it, and adjoins it in a perceptive-motor or affective manner with other synodies.

 2A6.
 Presence (apparition, phenomenality, presentiality) and physico-chemical "intimacies"

 Since presence (presentiality) does not accompany the functionings of current technical computers, we can ask ourselves if it is not related to some anatomical and physiological "intimacies" characterizing the bioelectrochemical computer, the brain.
-Here are a few, in no particular order :
+Here are a number of theses, in no particular order :

 (1) Structural intimacy of the soft>>hard constructive information and hard>>soft informational construction.